eflautt/ga-data-science/projects/unit-projects/project-3/readme.md

 Your project will assessed using the following course standards:

-1. Mine
-2. Refine
-3. Build
+1. Build a Data Model

 #### Rubric: [Click here for the complete rubric](#).